00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 01:04:47 Okay.

-01:04:48 - And if anybody has to do work where they're building an automated refactoring tool, or they're building a new linting tool, or various types of program analysis tools, The packages that I've mentioned might be very helpful.
+01:04:47 And if anybody has to do work where they're building an automated refactoring tool or they're building a new linting tool or various types of program analysis tools, the packages that I've mentioned might be very helpful.

 01:05:03 Owen, you got anything you want to give a shout out to?

-01:05:05 That's actually a bit spooky because I was also about to recommend libcst as well.
+01:05:04 Well, it's actually a bit spooky because I was also about to recommend Libcst as well.

 01:05:15 So that's R-A-D-O-N, I believe it's spelled.

-01:05:24 So these are from relatively simple things like number of lines while taking into account comments and that kind of things to more complex metrics.
+01:05:24 So these are from relatively simple things like number of lines while taking into account comments and that kind of things.

 01:05:39 Yeah.